"Well Made Debauch-Fest!"

 HOT TUB TIME MACHINE is a movie that almost seems like it wants to find heart but just keeps getting lost in the crass, the crude and the disgusting.
 Whatever moral this abhorrent movie tries to offer, such as friendship, is far too little too late.

+In HOT TUB TIME MACHINE, longtime best friends Adam, Lou, Nick, and Jacob are mysteriously transported back in time to 1986 when they were in high school, except for Nick.
+Since Nick wasn’t born in 1986, he starts to “fade out.”
+Adam, Lou and Jacob try to transform their past.
+Nick tries to fix the broken hot tub time machine.
+When the others return to the present, they find their lives radically transformed.
+They find that they are suddenly wealthy and that Lou even invented the Internet.
+In the process, they have rediscovered their friendship.
 HOT TUB TIME MACHINE is a well made comedy that is very funny but the content is clearly problematic.
 Performances are funny and the movie is well directed.
 However, the movie contains foul and vulgar language, gratuitous nudity, explicit and constant drug use, drinking, smoking, depictions of sex, lots of crude language, and an arm torn off with gushing blood.
 While there are themes of self-sacrifice and friendship, they are so overwhelmed by the movie’s shear raunchiness as to be lost almost entirely.
 Because of this, media-wise viewers avoid the awful HOT TUB TIME MACHINE.